zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon 10 Feb 2020 02:14:10 PM Beijing`]
 1. `Websocket` support is comming.
 The new update delivers a working version of `Websocket` port.
-However, the websocket's transparent proxy traversal remains some more testing.
+However, the  `transparent proxy traversal` remains to test.

 [`Fri 07 Feb 2020 07:31:31 PM Beijing`]
 1. Merged the `multihop` branch to `master`.